 Among all the variety of cumbias that have traveled across the Americas, the Cumbia Sabanera is one of my favorites.
-Its tempo, cadence, instruments, and lyrics are deeply connected to the culture of the Colombian Caribbean savanna and are powerful expressions of the sensibility of the peoples from those territories, surrounded by rivers, small hills (Montes de María), and flat lands.
-This is the land of the deep Caribbean, far from the ocean and beaches.
-In the middle of swamps, ciénagas, rivers and creeks, and with vast flatlands dedicated to cattle raising, it has been the home of many juglares and musicians.
+Its tempo, cadence, instruments, and lyrics are deeply connected to the culture of the Colombian Caribbean savanna and are powerful expressions of the sensibility of indigenous and mestizo peoples living in these extensive and warm territories.
+This is the deep Caribbean, far from the ocean and beaches, and the tourism and modern infrastructure of the urban ports.
+Surrounded by rivers, small hills (Montes de María), marshlands, and creeks, and with vast flat lands dedicated to cattle raising, this region has been the home of talented juglares and musicians.
 In what today are the Colombian states (departamentos) of Bolivar, Sucre and Cordoba, is where the traditional cumbia had one of its most famous transformations, adopting the European accordion to replace the sound of the gaitas or indigenous flutes.

-Last march, just before the mandatory lock down and shelter in place policies started in Bogotá, I had the opportunity to attend to meet Carmelo Torres, and listen to his live music performance at a concert at Matik Matik.
+Last march, just before the mandatory lock down and shelter in place policies started in Bogotá, I had the opportunity to meet Carmelo Torres and listen to his live music during a concert at Matik Matik.
 For the show, Carmelo was accompanied by Los Toscos, a local band dedicated to explore Colombian traditional genres.
 Together with this band, Carmelo recorded an album in 2015.